MAkzent/hackButterflyDapp/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-To me, blockchain technology is a paradigm shift in the sectors of transparency, trust, and efficiency.
-Inspired by the thoughts about a [transparency standard](https://www.forbes.com/sites/paulmartyn/2018/03/28/does-blockchain-provide-the-new-standard-for-transparency/#bb46c663921e) that could be achieved through blockchain, I thought about how to achieve that in small scale.
+Blockchain technology is a paradigm shift in the sectors of transparency, trust, and efficiency.
+Inspired by the thoughts about a [transparency standard](https://www.forbes.com/sites/paulmartyn/2018/03/28/does-blockchain-provide-the-new-standard-for-transparency/#bb46c663921e) that could be achieved through blockchain, I thought about how to achieve that on a small scale.
 Imagine a world where every university offers a transparent, always up to date, and immutable list of students and graduates.
-Instead of background-checking if a student realy went to Stanford, one can simply call function on a smart contractfind to receive the answer.
-100% free and always updated.
+Instead of background-checking if a student realy went to Stanford, one can simply call a function on a smart contract to receive the answer.
+100% free and always true.

-The online coding school Hack Butterfly is an MVP to model such an idea through using [Ethereum](https://www.ethereum.org/), [Solidity](https://solidity.readthedocs.io/en/v0.4.24/), [web3](https://github.com/ethereum/web3.js/), and [Vue](https://vuejs.org/).
+The online coding school [Hack Butterfly](https://hackbutterfly.herokuapp.com/) is an MVP to model such an idea using [Ethereum](https://www.ethereum.org/), [Solidity](https://solidity.readthedocs.io/en/v0.4.24/), [web3](https://github.com/ethereum/web3.js/), and [Vue](https://vuejs.org/).

-This project and the presentation were both created during my time as a student at Code Chrysalis. (yes, Hack Butterfly is a pun on that, glad you caught it)
+This project and presentation were both created during my time as a student at [Code Chrysalis](https://www.codechrysalis.io/) in Tokyo.
+(Yes.
+Hack Butterfly is a pun, glad you caught it.)

 [You can check out the demo here!](https://hackbutterfly.herokuapp.com/)